trichl/TickTagOpenSource/README.md

 1. Check if the yellow jumper connects (E) "3" and "2" ("lipo")
 2. Gently click the tag on the user interface board (with battery attached to it) (A), mind the correct orientation of the tag
 3. Connect the USB connector to a computer or powerbank (red LED turns on) (G)
-4. Slide the charge button (red rectangle in photo above) on the user interface board (F) to the left (ON)
+4. Slide the charge button on the user interface board (F) to the left (ON)
 5. A green LED on the user interface board turns on and indicates that the battery is being charged
 6. In case the tag was previously activated, it first needs to be deactivated:
    * Wait some minutes until battery is charged a bit